gridscale/marketplace-guide/README.md

 - Keep any scripts and custom files that should be removed later on together, for example in `/opt/<application_name>`.
 This makes cleanup easier before running [cleanup.sh](./scripts/cleanup.sh).

-- you should customize the cleanup script, to remove any files, and the script itself.
+- You should customize the cleanup script, to remove any files, and the script itself.

 - Unneccessary installation tools, that are not necessary to run the appication (git, cURL), should be removed to keep things lightweight.